bhk/rio/doc/concepts.md

    be able to clean them up, even when both environments individually support GC.

-The requirement for lifetime management is contagious.
-We must call destructors for not only primitive system resource objects, but any object that owns a reference to such an object, and so on and so on.
+This often means that programmers are left with the need to perform explicit lifetime management.
+Unfortunately, this requirement is contagious.
+If we object's destructor must be called, then all objects who "own" it must perform that duty ... which mean they in turn have destructors that must be called by any object that owns them ... and so on.
 Any data structure that takes ownership of values, in order to be fully generic, must participate in some lifetime management strategy for the things it contains.

 Rio fixes this, through a combination of features:

  - [Deterministic garbage collection](#deterministic-garbage-collection).

- - [Intrinsic reactivity](#intrinsic-reactivity) avoids the need for reference cycles introduced by the [observer pattern](#observer-pattern).
+ - [Intrinsic reactivity](#intrinsic-reactivity) avoids the need for reference cycles introduced by the [callback-based notifications](incremental.md#the-notification-problem)

 ## Deterministic Garbage Collection